How To Improve The Way You Communicate With Tenants

 Keep the following in mind during the initial stages of the rental process:

-● Respond to interested parties in a timely manner: Make sure that whatever method you chose to allow renters to contact you via is being monitored and that responses are being sent out.
-Even if you live in a hot market with a slew of inquiries, be courteous and figure out a way to handle the process efficiently.
+Make sure that whatever method you chose to allow renters to contact you via is being monitored and that responses are being sent out.
+Even if you live in a hot market with a slew of inquiries, be courteous, and figure out how to handle the process efficiently.

 Choose Your Top Contact Methods & Stick To Them